kekneus373/sus-stuff/README.md

 1. **Target a Platform**: Navigate to the corresponding folder (e.g., `/arch` for Arch Linux).
 2. **Access Logs, Scripts and Configurations**: Check relevant files like `dmesg16022026.log` for debugging and so on.

-## To add

-* NixOS configs from Q9550 → P4 → Athlon PC

 > Written with [StackEdit](https://stackedit.io/).